 What else is good to know about Castle Island in Boston?

 Castle Island offers many amenities and facilities for visitors.
 These include a boardwalk, a first aid station, a lifeguard station, and picnic areas where grilling is allowed.
-Playgrounds are on site to keep the kids occupied, and you can enjoy restrooms and rinsing showers after you take a swim in the ocean.
-The site is also accessible for picnicking and offers accessible trails and restrooms for people with disabilities.
+Playgrounds are on site to keep the kids occupied, and you can enjoy bathrooms and rinsing showers after you take a swim in the ocean.
+The site is also accessible for picnicking and offers accessible trails and bathrooms for people with disabilities.

 Castle Island offers trails for biking, running, and walking.
 Swimming and fishing sites are available.
 The park is dog friendly overall, but dogs are not permitted on the beach during the busy season in the summer, from May 1 to September 15.
-It's also easily accessible by public transportation via bus.
+It's also easily accessible by public transport via bus.
 Since it's technically a peninsula and not an island, you don't even need a boat to visit.

 Castle Island in Boston

-Location: Boston, MA, USA
+Osoite: Boston, MA, USA